jjescandor/beautiful-soup/README.md

 ### Tests

-1. run pytest -v in the command
+1. run pytest -v in the terminal

 ### Link to code